 We didn’t choose our favorites randomly; besides the price limit, we focused on the following specifications:

 This über-popular chef’s knife, the Victorinox – 8-inch Chef’s Knife, is a pure workhorse loved by many.
 Knives for kitchen use need not be complex, and this fits that bill.

 It’s a chef’s knife that allows you to get down to business with no fuss and proves durable with prolonged use.
 The tapered blade is stainless steel, making it easy to clean and efficient to use.

 The flat spine allows you to use extra pressure with the heel of your other hand to cut through tough-skinned items, like butternut squash.
 This is ideal for newbies and should help you gain confidence.

 They made the handle from a thermoplastic elastomer material.
 It’s ergonomic and comfortable to hold.
 Even when it’s wet, you won’t find it slipping out of your hand.

-One of the best things about this knife is that it’s dishwasher-safe and this is so very important to my sanity.
+One of the best things about this knife is that it’s dishwasher safe and this is so very important to me for my sanity.

 In October 2016, Rasiah said: “An excellent knife for 90 percent of kitchen cutting.
 It isn’t full tang, but it’s well-constructed to the point where I wouldn’t worry about the blade ever separating from the handle.
 I’ve got size XL hands and the handle is very comfortable…”

-Some home chefs noted that it was not super sharp upon arrival.
+However, some home chefs noted that this knife was not super sharp upon arrival.